canoo/dolphin-platform-spring-boot-archetype/readme.md

 ![Dolphin Platform Logo](http://www.guigarage.com/wordpress/wp-content/uploads/2015/10/logo.png)

-This repository contains a Maven Archetype for a Spring Boot based project of the Dolphin Platform
+This repository contains a Maven Archetype for a Spring Boot based project of the Dolphin Platform.

 For more information visit [our website](http://www.dolphin-platform.io).